marovira/atlas/README.md

 * Create a ticket in the repo requesting a bug/feature/enhancement.
 * Making a pull request.

-If you are planning on making a pull request, please make sure that you take note of the coding standards outlined in the wiki.
+If you are planning on making a pull request, please make sure that you take note of the coding standards used throughout Atlas.